Tracker Status Report

 20. MCM Burn-In and Acceptance Test System (R. Johnson)

 a.
-The procedure document is out for release.
+The procedure document is still out for release.

 21. Tray Assembly Tooling for Integration of Ladders and MCMs at G&A (A. Brez)

 b.
-Drawings are ready for mockup trays for testing MCM mounting and wire bonding.
+Machining has started for mockup trays for testing MCM mounting and wire bonding.

 c.
 Next week the Bari group is going to Terni in order to establish the set up of the boxes in the climatic chamber.
 The Bari and Pisa climatic chambers have been checked and approved and will be delivered by Angelantoni mid February.